Event Registration Page Examples That Convert

 Logistics section: Date, time, location/platform, parking/access info.
 Answer every logistical question so the only remaining action is to register.

 Final CTA: Repeat the registration form or button.
-Visitors who scroll to the bottom are warm — make it easy to convert without scrolling back up.
+Visitors who scroll to the bottom are warm.
+Make it easy to convert without scrolling back up.

 Technical Setup for Tracking